marekandreas/elpa/ELPA_development_version_qr/src/elpa2_kernels/README_elpa2_kernels.txt

                                in the hope to get optimal code from most FORTRAN compilers.
 The configure option "--with-generic"
                                uses these kernels.
 They are propably a good default if you do not know which kernel to use.
+Note that in the real version, there is used a complex variable in order to enforce better compiler
+                               optimizations.
+This produces correct
+                               code, however, some compilers might
+                               produce a warning.